-Bank forgery of security documents to obtain property/payment for debt, Banker's misrepresentations in obtaining further security, Bank lending using both undervalued and overvalued property.
+Bank forgery of payment and security documents to obtain property/payment for debt, Banker's misrepresentations in obtaining further security, Bank lending using both undervalued and overvalued property valuations.

-Tracing of ‘lost’ business bank accounts, moved and then ‘lost’ in an offshore bank, Cheque and BACS payments by bank branches without authority, Bank paying outside company mandate for business account/s.
+Cheque and BACS payments by bank branches without authority & Banks paying outside company mandates for business current and business loan account/s.

-SFLGS Business Failures and EFG Failures where IBAS has provided pre-litigation assistance on issues ranging from company loss, bank mistake, security taking, debenture taking and debenture registration and the taking of and 'calling up' of associated director's personal guarantees.
+SFLGS Business Failures and EFG Loan Business Failures where IBAS has provided pre-litigation assistance on issues ranging from company loss, bank mistake, security taking, debenture taking and debenture registration and the taking of and 'calling up' of associated bank director's personal guarantees.

 Independent Banking Advisory Service (IBAS) - launched in 1992 as a specialist unincorporated business banking membership organization assisting bank customers with UK business banking account loan disputes and business banking debt disputes with their bank.
 Our analysis and investigation of business bank loans, bank accounts, banking contracts, business banking account facilities and banking debt recovery information has been instrumental in our member's success